N4SJAMK/teamboard/README.md

 sh initialize_ssh.sh <your name>
 ```

-If you want to clone repositorys using https you should use command:
+If you want to clone repositorys and fork it using https you should use command:

 ```
 sh initialize_https.sh <your name>
 ```

-If you have still problems you should try to do just a clone!
+If you have still problems you should try to do just a cloning repository!

 ```
 sh initialize_https.sh